Entanglement Entropy and Quantum Phase Transition in the $O(N)$ $\sigma$-model: -model in the symmetry broken phase

 The existence of these cancellation remnants means that the expansion of $S_{\text{ent.}}^{\mathrm{SSB}}$ involves non-trivial subleading terms.
 In 3+1 dimensions, the entanglement entropy reads

+The calculation detail for obtaining (\ref{See4d}) from (\ref{2vtleading}) is presented in the Appendix.
 The $\lambda$-independent part represents the exact cancellation between the quantum corrections and the counter term of the quartic sector, leaving only the tree level effects, as in the $O(N)$ symmetric phase.
 In this part, the leading divergence remains the same compared to the symmetric phase, contributed from $N-1$ $\pi$'s and one $\sigma$, while the $N$-independent log divergence arises solely from $\sigma$, since it is the only massive component in the broken phase.
 The $\lambda$-dependent part in (\ref{See4d}) represents the leftover of the cancellation between the two-vertex two-loop sector (due to the cubic interactions) and the counter terms, giving rise to the log squared divergence in the subleading part, which is more divergent than the subleading log divergence in (\ref{4dseesym}) in the $O(N)$ symmetric phase.

-Our highest subleading divergence in (\ref{See4d}) is log squared.
-This is different from the result of cubic interaction in \cite{Hertzberg2013}.
-In \cite{Hertzberg2013}, the author argues that the leading divergence of (\ref{2vtleading}) is contributed by $y \to 0$, i.e. both $y_{\perp} \to 0$ and $y_{\parallel} \to 0$, such that $f_n (x,y)$ becomes (\ref{fnr}), and eventually (\ref{2vtleading}) gives rise to log divergence as the subleading behavior of entanglement entropy.
-But our calculation shows that $y \neq 0$ part in $f_n(x,y)$ actually yields log squared, more divergent than log, by setting $y_{\parallel} \to 0$ (which allows $f_n (x,y)$ to be approximated by (\ref{fnr})) while preserving the $y_{\perp} \neq 0$ contribution and carrying out Fourier transformation.
-The detailed calculation for obtaining (\ref{See4d}) from (\ref{2vtleading}) is presented in the Appendix.
+We emphasize that the highest subleading divergence of the entanglement entropy we obtained in (\ref{See4d}) is log squared in the broken phase.
+This is different from the single log result of cubic interaction in \cite{Hertzberg2013}.
+The reason is as follows.
+The author in \cite{Hertzberg2013} argues that the leading divergence of (\ref{2vtleading}) is contributed by $y\to0$, i.e. both $y_{\perp}\to0$ and $y_{\parallel}\to0$, such that $f_{n}(x,y)$ becomes (\ref{fnr}), and eventually (\ref{2vtleading}) gives rise to a log divergence as the subleading behavior of entanglement entropy.
+But our calculation shows that $y\neq0$ part in $f_{n}(x,y)$ is actually more divergent than log, and yields the log squared term, by setting $y_{\parallel}\to0$ (which allows $f_{n}(x,y)$ to be approximated by (\ref{fnr})) while preserving the $y_{\perp}\neq0$ contribution and carrying out the Fourier transformation.